MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 Using this API, you _cannot_ do the following to time off:

-- Create / Edit a time off hour recurrence.
+- Create / Edit a time-off hour recurrence.

 ### Business closure